rednafi/digressions/_posts/2020-03-26-python-contextmanager.md

+---
-# The Curious Case of Python's Context Manager
+title: The Curious Case of Python's Context Manager
+toc: true
+comments: true
+layout: post
+description: Discovering the quirks of Python's context manager
+categories: [python]
+---

+#

 Python's context managers are great for resource management and stopping the propagation of leaked abstractions.
 You've probably used it while opening a file or a database connection.
 Usually it starts with a `with` statement like this: